What is plastic?

 Although recycling is becoming more widespread, the figures are still low.
 Every year, more than 8 million tonnes of plastics end up in the ocean.
 Finding new more environmentally-friendly ways of disposing of plastic has become a major societal challenge.

-The seven types of plastic and their lifecycle
+The seven types of plastic

 Polyethylene terephtalate

-Recyclable if not soiled
+Recyclability: good if not soiled

 High-density polyethylene

-Recyclable if not soiled
+Recyclability: good if not soiled

 Polyvinyl chloride